Interest-based groups for connection, confidence and fun

 Grades 7 to 10

-The Build Club is a welcoming space for young makers with autism, ADHD, social anxiety, or similar traits to connect through a shared passion for LEGO, construction, and creative problem-solving.
+The Build Club is a friendly, hands-on space for young people with autism, ADHD, social anxiety, or similar traits to connect through LEGO, construction, and creative problem-solving.

-Email for an information sheet with costs and details: fiona@makingconnectionstoowoomba.com.au
+fiona@makingconnectionstoowoomba.com.au for a full info sheet with costs and details.

 Expression of Interest Form